Learn more about the Student Conduct Board

 What are the opportunities for leadership development once I’m on the Board?

-Hearing Assistants are individuals who help guide respondents (those responding to the allegations) through the conduct process.
+Hearing Assistants are individuals who help guide Respondents (those responding to the allegations) through the conduct process.
 They provide feedback to respondents and make suggestions regarding the best ways to prepare for an upcoming hearing.
 Presiding Officers are responsible for managing the flow of information and holding all participants accountable to the procedural parameters established in the Student Discipline Procedures during a hearing.

 Are graduate students allowed to be part of the Board?